jkaewprateep/map_scales_networks/README.md

 ```

 ## Controls functions, objectives ##

+We spared 3 variables for functions controls, one is for game scores game play, two is lives or important and three is stimulating functions when the AI tries to balance these variables it creates a new path over your networks and decided the most responsive path that is an idea contr3 can be anything that distributed values within scopes and make networks explored.

 ```
 contrl = ( 1800 - steps ) - gamescores + ( 100 * reward )